Changes in Real Time: Online Scene Change Detection with Multi-View Fusion: Experiments

 \textbf{Quantitative Results:} We compare our change-guided representation update strategy against reconstructing the scene from scratch~\cite{kerbl20233d,hoellein_2025_3dgslm, HansonSpeedy} and updating~\cite{cai2023clnerf} in Table~\ref{tab:sceneupdate}.
 Our method achieves comparable or slightly superior performance while substantially reducing the training overhead.
 For example, total optimization time is $\textbf{8}\times$ \textbf{faster} than 3DGS-LM~\cite{hoellein_2025_3dgslm} and \textbf{13}$\times$ \textbf{faster} than 3DGS~\cite{kerbl20233d} on PASLCD~\cite{galappaththige2025multi}.
 The slight performance gain arises from reusing the well-reconstructed, unchanged regions of the reference scene, which may not be well captured by the limited set of inference views.

-\textbf{Qualitative Results.} We present qualitative comparisons with 3DGS~\cite{kerbl20233d} and CLNeRF~\cite{cai2023clnerf} in Fig.~\ref{fig:update}.
+\textbf{Qualitative Results:} We present qualitative comparisons with 3DGS~\cite{kerbl20233d} and CLNeRF~\cite{cai2023clnerf} in Fig.~\ref{fig:update}.
 Our method more accurately reconstructs the changed regions compared to CLNeRF, while also achieving higher visual fidelity in unchanged areas than 3DGS (built from scratch), owing to the effective reuse of primitives from the reference scene.

-\textbf{Ablation Analysis.} To evaluate runtime efficiency (Table~\ref{tab:ablation_update}), all experiments are conducted for 10k iterations.
+\textbf{Ablation Analysis:} To evaluate runtime efficiency (Table~\ref{tab:ablation_update}), all experiments are conducted for 10k iterations.
 We begin with standard global optimization following 3DGS’s adaptive density control~\cite{kerbl20233d}.
 Restricting this process to primitives associated with changed pixels accelerates training by avoiding densification in unchanged regions.
 Selective reconstruction alone runs approximately \textbf{5$\times$ faster} than standard global optimization but introduces local artifacts when used in isolation (discussed in Sec.~\ref{sec:update}).
-Our final configuration---combining selective reconstruction (7k iterations) with our global optimization (3k iterations)---achieves the best of both approaches, where the former efficiently models new geometry while the latter corrects residual artifacts locally and illumination differences globally.
+Combining selective reconstruction with our global optimization achieves the best of both approaches, where the former efficiently models new geometry while the latter corrects residual artifacts locally and illumination differences globally.